Whio looks after it?

-The Cotswold Water Park is a very large area, with many different landowners and businesses, but it is not like a National Park where one body has responsibility for the whole area.
-However, the Cotswold Water Park Trust was set up in 1996 by the four local authorities to help deliver four main aims within the boundary of the CWP – Access, Conservation, Leisure and Education.
-A fully registered charity, with seven full time staff, along with several part time staff and long term volunteers, the Trust is based at offices near Latton, with easy access to both Eastern and western sections of the CWP.
+The Cotswold Water Park is a very large area, with many different landowners and businesses.
+The Cotswold Water Park Trust was set up in 1996 by the four local authorities to help deliver four main aims within the boundary of the CWP – Access, Conservation, Leisure and Education.
+The Trust is a registered charity, with seven full time staff, along with several part time staff and many long term volunteers.

 The CWP Trust currently manages and maintains:

-Five free car parks (Gateway, Clayhill, Bridge, Waterhay, Lakeside)
+- Five free car parks (Gateway Centre, Clayhill, Bridge, Waterhay, Lakeside)

 The Biodiversity team works with a huge number of partners and volunteers across the whole area to protect, conserve and enhance wildlife habitats for native species such as bats, waterbirds, dragonflies, orchids, nightingales and much more.
 Much of this work is delivered in accordance to the CWP Biodiversity Action Plan 2007-16.